Journal Entries (2001)

 The cops said that this house was privately owned but we corrected them and said it was owned by The Housing Commission.
 We told him we’d spent more than five hours today cleaning it up and first thing tomorrow morning, we planned to see if we could rent it.
 The male cop insisted that it was privately owned and it was nice of us to clean it up but there was no point because we were still trespassing.
 The cops headed back outside.
 I told Chelsea the hostel manager had called the cops because I saw him standing in the front yard, pointing to the squat.

-full-on cheek and being a smart arse.
-He told her he had three warrants, so the male
+cheek and being a smart arse.
+He told her he had three warrants, so the male cop went to

-cop went to check up his false name.
-Luke asked the female cop what she would do if he walked
+check up his false name.
+Luke asked the female cop what she would do if he walked off.
+She replied,

-off.
-She replied, ‘Try it’, so Luke did.
+‘Try it’, so Luke did.
 ‘Mate, get back here right now!’
-The cheek he was giving the
+The cheek he was giving the cops was

 I grabbed my gear and left.
 Andre was being a dickhead and sounded like a tape recorder with